King, Egypt President Welcome Humanitarian Truce In Gaza

-Cairo, November 22 (Petra) -- Majesty King Abdullah and Egypt President Abdel Fattah El Sisi on Wednesday welcomed the humanitarian truce announced in Gaza, according to a royal court statement.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah and Egypt President Abdel Fattah Al Sisi on Wednesday welcomed the humanitarian truce announced in Gaza.

-At a meeting held in Cairo, the two leaders stressed the need to maintain intensive action to reach a permanent ceasefire and allow the uninterrupted delivery of sufficient humanitarian aid to Gaza, in line with the international consensus embodied in the decisions of the United Nations Security Council and General Assembly in this regard.
+At a meeting held in Cairo, the two leaders stressed the need to maintain intensive action to reach a permanent ceasefire and allow the uninterrupted delivery of sufficient humanitarian aid to Gaza, in line with the international consensus embodied in the decisions of the United Nations Security Council and General Assembly in this regard, according to a Royal Court statement.

 The two leaders stressed their rejection of starvation and collective punishment policies inflicted on the Palestinian people, and their rejection of any attempts to displace Palestinians in Gaza internally or outside the Strip.

-King Abdullah and President El Sisi reaffirmed Jordan and Egypt's full support for the Palestinians, calling on the international community to capitalise on the current truce to deliver relief aid to people in Gaza and alleviate the humanitarian catastrophe there.
+The King and President El Sisi reaffirmed Jordan and Egypt's full support for the Palestinians, calling on the international community to capitalise on the current truce to deliver relief aid to people in Gaza and alleviate the humanitarian catastrophe there, the statement said.

 His Majesty and the Egyptian president stressed that any efforts in pursuit of regional stability must start with launching a political process to reach a comprehensive and just settlement of the Palestinian issue on the basis of the two state-solution, and granting Palestinians their legitimate rights, foremost of which is an independent state, with East Jerusalem as its capital.